The ultimate goal is zero fatalities.

 Write Up:

-By identifying behaviors and characteristics most associated with severe crashes, MoDOT can make more informed decisions to improve safety.
-In 2024, there were 955 traffic fatalities in Missouri, a 3.6% decrease from 2023 and the second consecutive year of decreased fatalities.
-The most notable decreases occurred in substance-impaired fatalities and curve fatalities when comparing 2024 data to 2023.
-Over the past five years, unrestrained occupant fatalities and run-off-road fatalities have continued to decrease each consecutive year.
+By identifying the behaviors and characteristics most associated with severe crashes, MoDOT can make more informed decisions to improve safety.
+In 2025, there were 909 traffic fatalities in Missouri, a 4.8% decrease from 2024 and the third consecutive year of declining fatalities.
+When comparing 2025 data to 2024, the most notable decreases occurred in substance-impaired fatalities and unrestrained fatalities.
+Additionally, over the past five years, run-off-road fatalities have continued to decrease each consecutive year.

-Distracted driving fatalities did not change from 2023 to 2024, it continues to represent an all-time high in Missouri, with the second consecutive year of 106 fatalities.
-However, the actual number is likely significantly higher as distracted driving is difficult to capture in a crash report.
-The Missouri legislature passed a new hands-free law for all drivers which went into effect in August 2023.
+Distracted driving fatalities also decreased from 2024 to 2025, dropping to 96.
+However, the actual number is likely significantly higher, as distracted driving is difficult to capture in a crash report.
+The Missouri Legislature passed a new handsfree law for all drivers, which went into effect in August 2023.
 However, full implementation of the law did not take effect until Jan.
 1, 2025.
 Drivers can now receive a citation for violating the law.
 Independent research from Cambridge Mobile Telematics indicates that distracted driving in Missouri has decreased by 7.8% since the law went into effect.
-Aggressive driving continues to be the leading cause of fatal crashes and remains higher than pre-pandemic numbers.
+Aggressive driving continues to be the leading cause of fatal crashes; however, there was a 14% decrease in these crashes from 2024 to 2025, dropping this number below pre-pandemic levels.

-Missouri's strategic highway safety plan, Show-Me Zero, has four emphasis areas: occupant protection, distracted driving, speed and aggressive driving and impaired driving.
-MoDOT aims to improve safety with every project by utilizing a new Safety Assessment For Every Roadway (SAFER) approach.
-For the draft 2026-2030 STIP, the department has programmed 805 projects (64%) with safety improvements totaling approximately $646 million.
-In addition, MoDOT administers approximately $25 million of federal funds designated for educational, enforcement and outreach programs to improve highway safety.
+Missouri’s strategic highway safety plan, Show-Me Zero, was updated in 2025 and now includes five emphasis areas: Safer People, Safer Vehicles, Safer Speeds, Safer Infrastructure, and Safer Response.
+MoDOT aims to improve safety with every project by utilizing the Safety Assessment For Every Roadway (SAFER) approach.
+For the draft 2027–2031 STIP, the department has programmed 855 projects (75%) with safety improvements totaling approximately $565 million in the first three years.
+In addition, MoDOT administers approximately $25 million in federal funds designated for educational, enforcement, and outreach programs to improve highway safety.

 Purpose of Measure: